The Consumer IoT Security Road Map provides an overview of ETSI's world-leading work in consumer IoT security.

 Assessment specification (TS 103 701)

-The assessment specification, started in September 2019, specifies baseline conformance assessments for assessing consumer IoT products against the provisions of ETSI EN 303 645.
+The assessment specification, published in August 2021, specifies baseline conformance assessments for assessing consumer IoT products against the provisions of ETSI EN 303 645.
 Its purpose is to test against the provisions of EN 303 645; it does not extend EN 303 645 in any way.
 It sets out mandatory and recommended assessments, intended to be used by testing labs and certifying bodies that provide assurance on the security of relevant products, as well as manufacturers that wish to carry out a self-assessment.
 The assurance schemes that this document is used in, and their outcomes, are out of scope.
-However, the proposed document is intended as input to a future EU common cybersecurity certification scheme as proposed in the Cybersecurity Act.
+However, the TS 103 701 is intended as input to a future EU common cybersecurity certification scheme as proposed in the Cybersecurity Act.

 Implementation guide (TR 103 621)